cegeka/BuildEnvironment/README.md

 5. Make sure your Code Signing and Provisioning Profile settings are correct in the target build settings.
 Also make sure the same provisioning profile and signing certificate are available on your Xcode server.
 6. When you run an Archive locally, it will automatically upload the build to HockeyApp.
 You can also run this scheme on Xcode Server to automatically distribute builds to your testers.

+> **Important**
+>
+> The project won't build until you manually create the project structure required by the localization scripts.
+> To get more details about the required structure, or to remove the localization support, go to the Localization section.
+>

 ## Manual installation

 If you already have a project, you can still use the build scripts.